issa38/NodePractice/README.md

 !!SERVER IS NOT HOSTED!!
 You have to run `nodemon app.js` in the terminal to host the server on port 3000.
 So the url is localhost:3000

-My first NodeJS Project. honestly I have no idea what I really spent the last week righting but it works somehow and it does what I needed it to do.
+My first NodeJS Project. honestly I have no idea what I really spent the last week writing but it works somehow and it does what I needed it to do.

 It is extremely basic and the most difficult thing I have done is reference a MongoDB database that houses the blogs and pulls the IDs for the blogs. and I still dont know how it really works just that someone wrote on StackOverflow that it works and they were right!